KinveyApps/GeoTag-Android/README.md

 * Storing and retreiving data from a collection
 * Simple geolocation querying
-* Integretiong with Kinvey, Google Maps API, and ActionBarSherlock
+* Integrating with Kinvey, Google Maps API, and ActionBarSherlock

 ## Design